AIGAdc/dcdesignweek.org/_events-dcdw/workshop-the-space-type-continuum.markdown

 Want to make your typography come alive?
 Join designer and MICA educator Kiel Mutschelknaus’ Space Type Continuum workshop on Saturday, September 21 from 1:00 - 4:00pm at ISL.

-Kiel’s most recent project, an online motion and type generator called *Space Type Generator,* has been featured in *[The Verge](https://www.theverge.com/2019/3/29/18287129/kiel-mutschelknaus-space-type-generator-animation-design-motion-graphics-coding)* and *[It’s Nice That](https://www.itsnicethat.com/articles/kiel-mutschelknaus-space-type-generator-graphic-design-digital-160519)*.
+Kiel’s most recent project, an online motion and type generator called *Space Type Generator,* has been featured in *[The Verge](https://www.theverge.com/2019/3/29/18287129/kiel-mutschelknaus-space-type-generator-animation-design-motion-graphics-coding){:target="_blank" rel="noopener"}* and *[It’s Nice That](https://www.itsnicethat.com/articles/kiel-mutschelknaus-space-type-generator-graphic-design-digital-160519){:target="_blank" rel="noopener"}*.
 Attendees will learn Kiel’s innovative approach to making a typographic generator from (almost) scratch in under 3 hours.

 The workshop will begin with an introduction to the basics of coding.
 After laying this important groundwork, we’ll move onto basic motion and typography to create a simple yet robust typographic generator.
 Various versions of Space Type Generator will be dissected to demonstrate how the presented foundational elements can be built out even further to create a myriad of iterations.